 - Detect auth server trouble – Before any token exchange, ping the auth server, then submit an invalid token to examine the error response.
 If the auth server behaves as expected, it is likely up (but not guaranteed).
 You only have one chance to exchange a token.

 - Crash resilience – Every class is minimal and specific to a job.
 Each class must have a battery of unit tests.
 Exceptions trigger network back-off, network probing, VPN hopping, and wait-for-retries.
 The JVM is not allowed to be killed by the OS (OOM).
 There is a manual garbage collection policy.

 Developing a connector in Python, C++, NodeJS, and Java were the possibilities.

-I chose Java because it is unforgiving as a strongly-typed language resulting in few coding surprises.
-Also, it is breezy and rewarding to create JUnit tests for each class, and integration tests between those classes, and finally application tests.
-Various server errors can simulated with mock servers including timeouts, SSL handshakes, and servers that just go missing suddenly.
+I chose Java because it is a strongly-typed language resulting in few coding surprises, and it is breezy and rewarding to create JUnit tests for each class, and integration tests between those classes, and finally application tests.
+Various server errors can be simulated with mock servers including timeouts, SSL handshakes, and servers that just go missing suddenly.
 Plus, there is an amazing codebase of libraries and frameworks for networking in Java already (Spring, Apache).